Responsible sourcing

 Soya is another commodity which is a driver of deforestation and biodiversity loss.
 It is widely used due to being a complete protein offering all essential amino acids, so is often made into food products like tofu, soy sauce and meat substitutes.
 Soybean meal is widely used as animal feed, and soybean oil represents 27% of worldwide vegetable oil production.

-Our policy aims to avoid soya that causes deforestation and habitat conversion, and in 2022 we engaged with suppliers to complete a priority and risk assessment to find out which country the soya in our supply chain is coming from, and whether any of this is from certified deforestation and habitat conversion free (DCF) sources.
+Our policy aims to avoid soya that causes deforestation and habitat conversion in our own brand products.
+We have completed a priority and risk assessment which helped us to gain the information required to set our policy.
 Our next steps will be to engage more closely with our suppliers to improve data and traceability of this commodity and work towards a verified DCF supply chain for both soya directly in our own brand products and for that embedded in the animal feed of our meat, dairy and egg ingredients.
+We are also keeping an eye on legislation and will ensure we align to this when further guidance is announced.

 We are also working alongside other food businesses and organisations to help drive progress across the food industry, especially in the UK.
 We are members of the UK Roundtable on Sustainable Soya, are part of Efeca’s Foodservice Working Group and also attend their cross commodity roundtable events.